CalvinNeo/ATP/README.md

 There are several demos:

 1. sender/receiver

     The demo includes two separated programs: the sender and the receiver.
 A File will be sent from the sender to the receiver.
-You can
+    You can set loss rate by modifying function `simulate_packet_loss_sendto` in [/src/atp_callback.cpp](/src/atp_callback.cpp).

+    Build it by

+        make demo_file

 2. send/recv

-This demo is similar to sender/receiver, send gets its input from stdin now.
+    This demo is similar to sender/receiver, instead of sending file, send/recv use stdin/stdout now.

+    Build it by

+        make demo

 3. send_poll

+    This demo implements the sender's part with `poll`.

+    Build it by

+        make demo_poll

 4. send_aio

+    This demo implements the sender's part with aio.

+    Build it by

-    make demo
+        make send_aio

 # Docs
 [/docs/brief.md](/docs/brief.md)